fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/openshift/README.md

 Generally speaking, this is all you need to update a Helm Chart with an OpenShift compatible non-root Docker image.
 Most community Helm Charts don't have complicated configurations that require root privileges.
 But for those that do, they usually come in the form of one-off init containers that perform some administrative tasks on the container hosts.
 Usually, the workaround for those is to remove those containers from the charts themselves and perform those actions on the host yourself before deploying the charts.
 However, as with anything in software engineering, the changes you will have to make will depend on the chart and the workload itself and must be addressed individually.

-With that knowledge in mind, let's move on to going over how we adapted the `bluecompute-ce` application to run its processes as non-root in order to work on OpenShift.
+With that knowledge in mind, let's move on to going over how we adapted the `bluecompute` application to run its processes as non-root in order to work on OpenShift.

 ## Deploy Example Helm Charts on OpenShift
-BlueCompute (known as `bluecompute-ce`) is IBM's Cloud-native Microservices Reference Architecture, which is used to demonstrate how clients can easily deploy and run a complex microservices application on Kubernetes based platforms such as [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) and [IBM Cloud Private](https://www.ibm.com/cloud/private), which are public and private cloud based, respectively.
+BlueCompute (known as `bluecompute`) is IBM's Cloud-native Microservices Reference Architecture, which is used to demonstrate how clients can easily deploy and run a complex microservices application on Kubernetes based platforms such as [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) and [IBM Cloud Private](https://www.ibm.com/cloud/private), which are public and private cloud based, respectively.

 ![Architecture](../../static/imgs/diagram_bluecompute_openshift.gif)

 The application itself is an [Angular JS 2](https://angular.io/) web front-end that communicates with multiple [Java Spring Boot](https://spring.io/projects/spring-boot) microservices.
 Each of those backend microservices communicates with its own datastore, which, in typical microservices fashion, can be whatever the developers choose to be the best tool for the job.
-In `bluecompute-ce`'s case, the datastores are Elasticsearch, CouchDB, MySQL, and MariaDB.
+In `bluecompute`'s case, the datastores are Elasticsearch, CouchDB, MySQL, and MariaDB.

 Each microservice has its own Git repository, which contains not only the application source, but also its respective `Dockerfile` and Helm chart.
 All of the datastore Helm charts were taken from the community [Helm Chart catalog](https://github.com/helm/charts) to demonstrate that existing applications can leverage community-made Helm charts for datastores.

-Lastly, to make deploying the entire application easier, we created the `bluecompute-ce` Helm chart that declares all the individual Helm charts (including the community ones) as dependencies.
+Lastly, to make deploying the entire application easier, we created the `bluecompute` Helm chart that declares all the individual Helm charts (including the community ones) as dependencies.
 This lets us deploy all of them at once with a single command.
 Deploying the application this way takes us 2-5 minutes compared to the 30-45 minutes it used to take us before we adopted Kubernetes.

 As you can see from the diagram animation above, the application architecture doesn't change much (check out original architecture [here](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/tree/spring#introduction)) when deploying it to OpenShift.
 The main change is using an `OpenShift Route` to expose the web application outside the cluster instead of Kubernetes `Ingress` or `NodePort`.
 Also, instead of using `kube-dns` for service discovery, OpenShift uses `core-dns`, which we are not concerned with as developers.

-Now that we understand the basic architecture, let's cover the steps to deploy `bluecompute-ce` into OpenShift, following the steps presented in the previous section.
+Now that we understand the basic architecture, let's cover the steps to deploy `bluecompute` into OpenShift, following the steps presented in the previous section.

 ### Adopting Container Best Practices on BlueCompute
 As mentioned before, OpenShift enforces security best practices for containers out of the box, such as requiring Docker images to run as non-root and disallowing privileged containers, which can be harmful to the OpenShift cluster if they are compromised.

-We looked at what it would take for the `bluecompute-ce` services to adopt container best practices; below is a summary of our findings:
+We looked at what it would take for the `bluecompute` services to adopt container best practices; below is a summary of our findings:

 * Although the BlueCompute Docker images were built with official `openjdk` images, the images run as the `root` user.
   + We needed to edit each `Dockerfile` to run as non-root, as explained in a previous section.